25 Mar Safety First: SEO Safety Guidelines

 Put your SEO safety belts on!

 Navigating the world of SEO can definitely be confusing even for an SEO service company.

-The last thing you want is to be penalised for employing SEO strategies (or lack thereof).
+The last thing you want is to be penalised for employing an SEO strategy (or lack thereof).

 And because the Google Algorithm is constantly changing, it can be tricky to know what is okay and what isn’t.